This is my true Business War Story about what happens when a billionaire CEO is fed up with "consultant's babble."

 Truth can win.
 Straightforward works.

-Lunch lasted well over 2 hours!
+Lunch lasts well over 2 hours!

-Now that was a most .excellent day!
+Now that was a most excellent day!

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -